Online Privacy Statement

 Changes to Our California Privacy Statement

-During the period of July 1, 2020 through June 30, 2021, Credit One Bank received no data requests by California residents.
+During the period of July 1, 2021 through June 30, 2022, Credit One Bank received one (1) data request by California Residents.

 If you have any questions regarding our privacy policies, our California Privacy Statement, the ways in which we collect, use, and disclose your personal information, or how to exercise your rights under the CCPA, please do not hesitate to contact us at: